biancab8/Clobber/README.md

 - board size:
   - the first number will be the number of rows, the second will be the number of columns.
   - for example, **python clobber.py 5 6** will open a 5x6 board
 - algorithm to use.
-There are 2 algorithms to choose from:
+There are 3 algorithms to choose from:
   - if you choose option 1, the computer will always choose to capture a stone from the largest connected component of your color.
   - if you choose option 2, the computer will always choose to capture a stone from the smallest connected component of your color.
+  - if you choose option 3, the computer will randomly choose a stone to capture.
   - for example, **python clobber.py 1** will use algorithm one as described above

 When combining the parameters, please put the dimensions first, then the algorithm option.